Building Resilient Infrastructure & Communities Program

 The federal share of BRIC funding cannot exceed 75 percent of the total eligible project cost.
 For communities that meet FEMA’s definition of being a small and impoverished community, the BRIC funding cannot exceed 90 percent of the total eligible project cost.
 The non-federal share may be met with cash, contributions, certain other grants such as Community Development Block Grants, Increased Cost of Compliance flood insurance payments or in-kind services.

 FEMA Grants Outcome is the grants management system to use for applying for the BRIC and Flood Mitigation Assistance non-disaster hazard mitigation grant programs.
 Interested applicants are encouraged to create an account with FEMA Grants Outcomes system here.

 GEMA/HS Hazard Mitigation department offers technical assistance to local governments for project identification and application preparation.
-All applications start with the completion of a FEMA GO Project Subapplication Template, which is available for download here.
+All applications start with the completion of a pre-application hich is available for download here.
 Additional information about BRIC is available on FEMA’s website.